DevMountain/Task-CoreData/README.md

 1. Create a UITableViewController file called `TaskListTableViewController`
 2. Add a UITableViewController scene to your `Main.storybaord` that will be used to list tasks.
 Class it as a `TaskListTableViewController`
 3. Embed the scene in a UINavigationController and set it as your apps initial entry point
-4. In your `TaskListTableViewController`, set your table view's prototype style to `basic` (_we will change this later to be a custom style_)
+4. In your `TaskListTableViewController`, set your table view's prototype style to `basic` (_we will change this later to bView e a custom style_)
 5. Give your cell a reuseIdentifier of `taskCell`
 6. Add an `Add` system bar button item to the navigation bar
 7. Create a UIViewController file called  `TaskDetailViewController`